pandey-ankit/WebLogic-Basic-Lab/README.md

 >   	Password:			AAaa11##1

 ![](images/30.png)

-	[ANKIT TO DO THESE CREDENTIALS SHOULD BE PLACED IN ANOTHER MD file]

 > Note: If you find out that you don’t have Oracle Database configured in your oracle cloud account.
-Then for completing this lab, you can use the below credentials.
+Then for completing this lab, you can use the DB credentials in https://github.com/pandey-ankit/WebLogic-Basic-Lab/blob/main/DBREADME.md.

->           Hostname:		129.146.60.235 <Public_Ip_of_Instance_Containing_DB>

->           DB Name:		DBWLS_phx16j.sub06110437450.ankitvcn.oraclevcn.com

->           Username:		system

->	    Password:		AAaa11##1

 - Click on **Test Configuration**.
 You will see message **“Connection test succeeded”**.
 Click on **Next**.